mahdiwf/MC_Simulation_for_Stock/README.md

 * Simulate AAPL future prices (portfolio values).
 * Risk Analysis (VaR & CVaR Calculation).

+Note: <br>
+* In this MCS simulation, the volatility is assumed constant.
+Random prices are generated using the previous 252-day standard deviation.
+In real stock prices, volatility changes over time.
+* In the real stock market, stock prices often show jumps caused by unpredictable events or news, but in this simulation, the path is continuous (no discontinuity).

 Apple stock price for the last 252 trading days.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/28b3c2e1-c9ca-4ec5-8d1e-7598ada75965)